Community Oversight Board

 Jean Wyman, Professor, School of Nursing

-On March 6, 2015, the final report of an external review examining policies, practices, and oversight of clinical research on human research participants at the University, in particular clinical research involving adult participants with diminished functional abilities, was formally presented to the U of M Faculty Senate.
+On March 6, 2015, the final report of an external review examining policies, practices, and oversight of clinical research on human research participants at the University, in particular clinical research involving adult participants with diminished functional abilities, was formally presented to the UMN Faculty Senate.

 In response to recommendations from the final report, an implementation work plan was finalized on June 11, 2015.
 The work plan called for the establishment of a Community Oversight Board, composed of a broad range of external academic, professional, and community experts, including ethicists, research participants, surrogate decision-makers, community leaders, research advocates, and service providers.

 Following the appointment of Chair Paul Mattessich and the recruitment of 14 original members, the inaugural meeting of the full committee was held on February 6, 2016.
 The fourteen-point charge for the committee, along with the roster of original members, can be found in the Community Oversight Board Final Report.

 - Meeting Summary 07-24-18